 Abraham subsequently gave all that he had to Isaac, but to Ishmael and his other sons he gave gifts and sent them ‘to the land of the east’ (Genesis 25:5-6).
 Having said that, God instructed Israel to care for the stranger in their land; they were not to expel them:

 When a stranger resides with you in your land, you should do him no wrong … (he) … shall be to you as the native among you, and you shall love him as yourself …Leviticus 19:33-34

-This is the key event in the history of Israel.
-Despite man’s failings, God continued His unconditional covenant plan with Abraham.
-In the scriptures we find a line of descent from Isaac, through Jacob, Judah, David and eventually to Christ.
+This is the key event in the history of Israel: Abraham’s descendants were to be a blessing to all nations.
+It was part of Gods unconditional covenant plan with Abraham (Genesis 12:2).
+In the scriptures we find a line of descent from Abraham and Isaac, through Jacob, Judah, David and eventually to Christ.
+Christ was to be the blessing.
 Paul takes the reference to Abraham’s ‘seed’ as a reference to Christ (Galatians 3:16), whose genealogy is traced back to Abraham in Matthew’s gospel (Matthew 1:1-17).